uwetom/Principles-of-3D-Maya-tutorials/worksheet_2.1_ box_modeling.md

 We are currently looking through the perspective camera which gives us a 3D view of the character, but we can also use the orthographic views to make selecting multiple components easier.

-- Open up the 4 panel layout by pressing the button on the bottom left of the screen.
+- Open up the 4 panel layout by pressing the button on the bottom left of the screen (or tap the space bar)

 ![4 panel layout button](images/worksheet_2/4_panel_layout.png)

 ![4 panel layout](images/worksheet_2/4_panel_layout_selected.png)

+- Now move into the front panel by hovering the mouse over that view and tapping the space bar.

 ### Move vertices